sidiknatasha/yuniversaldesign/README.md

 # yuniversaldesign
-Y Universal Design is a non-profit dedicated to advocating and spreading the concept of Universal Design.
+Y Universal Design (YUD) is a non-profit dedicated to advocating and spreading the concept of Universal Design.